 - Cleaning dishes

 - Buttering toast (try spreading peanut butter on toast.
-It’s a whole different world).
+It’s a whole different world)

 - Carrying the car seat

-- Using can opener
+- Using a can opener

 - Eating with chopsticks (this one is really tough)